Kerrin Leoni: Political career

 In the 2022 local body elections, Leoni was elected as a councillor for the Whau ward, after narrowly winning the election from the incumbent councillor Tracy Mulholland.
 Leoni is the first female Māori councillor to be elected to the Auckland Council.
+She was sworn in alongside the rest of the council on 28 October.

+In 2024, Leoni announced that she would run for Mayor of Auckland in the 2025 elections.
+During the election, Leoni lost to incumbent mayor Wayne Brown.
+She did not seek re-election to her council seat, and was succeeded by Sarah Paterson-Hamlin.